generalpurposelab/instruct-global/README.md

 # instruct-global

-instruct-globalsemi-automates the generations of instruction fine-tuning datasets in low-resource languages (LRLs).
+instruct-global automates the generations of instruction fine-tuning datasets in low-resource languages (LRLs).

 ## Background